rackerlabs/support-how-to/content/dedicated-hosting/dedicated-hosting-faq.md

 permission, you must have one of the following permissions:

-  - **Account Administrator**: This permission grants a user unlimited access to every section of the MyRackspace portal.
+  - **Account Administrator**: This permission grants a user unlimited access to every section of the MyRackspace Portal.

   - **Admin**: This permission (on a device or service) grants a user the ability to manage the device or service, as well as which users can access the device or service.